-We will then head by bus into Argentina to El Calafate – although it is technically possible to traverse direct from Lago Amarga to El Calafate, this requires linking two different buses: return bus to Puerto Natales then Puerto Natales to El Calafate; OR a private transfer.
-Easier to just return to Puerto Natales and catch the morning bus to El Chalten the next day – and El Chalten (Monte Fitz Roy & Cerro Torre), fly north to Bariloche then back into Chile by boat and bus to Puerto Montt.
+From Torres del Paine, it is back on the bus to Puerto Natales and again by bus into Argentina to El Calafate – although it is technically possible to traverse direct from Lago Amarga to El Calafate, this requires linking two different buses: return bus to Puerto Natales then Puerto Natales to El Calafate; OR a private transfer.
+Easier to just return to Puerto Natales and catch the morning bus to El Chalten the next day – (El Chalten -Monte Fitz Roy & Cerro Torre), fly north to Bariloche then back into Chile by boat and bus to Puerto Montt.

 Finally we will fly back to Santiago and then home.

 The SOTA hiking gear will be put to good use.
 No radio gear on this trip!

 Refer to the SOTA GEAR PAGE for details on our tent, camping & sleeping gear, clothing, portable power and navigational equipment.

 Looking at the maps, there are heaps of potential SOTA summits, the high majority would un-activated due to extreme access issues.